 Prevalence and incidence data vary widely due to the lack of standard diagnostic criteria.
 While congenital GHD and most cases of idiopathic GHD are thought to be present from birth, diagnosis is often delayed until the patient’s short stature is noticed in relation to their peers.
 Diagnosis most often occurs during two age ranges.
 The first is around 5 years of age when children begin school.
 The second is around 10-13 years old in girls and 12-16 years in boys associated with the delay in the pubertal growth spurt.

 There is no apparent racial difference in the incidence of GHD.
 However, the National Cooperative Growth Study (NCGS), Genentech’s now closed large North American database, revealed that 85% of patients receiving GH treatment for idiopathic GHD were white, 6% were black, and 2% were Asian.
 Similar distributions were seen with patients with other forms of short stature.
-In addition, patients from other racial groups tend to be shorter than their white counterparts at the time of diagnosis, reinforcing the assertion of, if not racial, a socio-economic disparity.
+Patients from other racial groups tend to be shorter than their white counterparts at the time of diagnosis.

 Growth hormone deficiency affects males and females equally except for GHD III which affects only males.
 However, given the greater concern for boys with short stature in most societies, diagnosis tends to favor males over females.
 73% of patients with idiopathic GHD in the NCGS were male.
 Additionally, patients with GHD from organic causes such as tumors and radiation, in which no gender bias should be present, were still 62% male.

 Physicians often test for other hormone deficiencies that may be the underlying cause of short stature.
-FreeT4, TSH, cortisol, celiac antibodies, etc. are measured to ensure they are within normal levels and deficiencies must be normalized with appropriate therapy before GHD can be diagnosed.
+FreeT4, TSH, cortisol, celiac antibodies, etc. are measured to rule out underlying organic causes of short stature.

 IGF-1, a protein produced primarily by the liver but present in all tissues in response to GH stimulation, can be measured to screen for GHD and later to titrate GH therapy.